realworldocaml/book/en/01-prologue.md

 programmers who want to step up to a better programming language, and at the same time want to get practical work done.

+#### A brief history from the 1960s

+OCaml was written in 1996 by Xavier Leroy, Jérôme Vouillon, Damien Doligez and Didier Rémy at INRIA in France.
+It was inspired by a long line of research into ML starting in the 1960s, and continues to have deep links to the academic community.

+ML was originally the _meta language_ of the LCF proof assistant released by Robin Milner in 1972 (at Stanford, and later at Cambridge).
+ML was turned into a compiler in order to make it easier to use LCF on different machines, and gradually turned into a fully fledged system of its own by the 1980s.

+In 1990, Xavier Leroy and Damien Doligez built a new implementation called Caml Light that was based on a bytecode interpreter with a fast sequential garbage collector.
+Over the next few years useful libraries appeared, such as Michel Mauny's parsing system, and performance further improved with a fast native code compiler that made OCaml's performance competitive with mainstream languages such as C++.
+A module system inspired by Standard ML also provided powerful facilities for abstraction and larger scale programs.

+The modern OCaml emerged in 1996, when a powerful and elegant object system was implemented by Didier Rémy and Jérôme Vouillon.
+This object system was notable for supporting many common OO idioms in a statically type-safe way, whereas the same idioms required runtime checks in languages such as C++ or Java.
+In 2000, Jacques Garrique extended OCaml with several new features such as polymorphic methods and variants and labelled and optional arguments.

+The last decade has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing codebases that use the language both commercially and for academic use.
+First-class modules, GADTs and dynamic linking have improved the flexibility of the language, and there is fast native code support for x86_64, ARM, PowerPC and Sparc64, making OCaml a good choice for systems where resource usage, predictability and performance matters.

 ### The Core Standard Library

 A language on its own isn't enough.
 You also need a rich set of